Last Updated on February 12, 2026 by George Pavlopoulos

-What is exactly the Tren de Sóller (Train to Sóller)?
+What exactly is the famous Tren de Sóller (Train to Sóller)?

-This is a railway that owes its existence to citrus fruits.
-Sometimes the Tren de Sóller is also called the Orange Express.
+This railway owes its existence to citrus fruits.
+Thus, sometimes the Tren de Sóller is also called the Orange Express.

 Back in 1911, the orange and citrus trade was booming.
 But the town of Sóller remained somehow isolated.
 Sóller is located in the mountains of Mallorca, more specifically in the Alfàbia mountain range.
-Hence, the way to transport goods wasn’t easy at all.
+Hence, transporting goods wasn’t easy at all.
 Some initial ideas of creating a route were rejected, but the decision was finally made at the beginning of the 20th century.

 The direct train to Sóller became a reality on August 19, 1911.
-The people of Sóller wouldn’t have to deal anymore with rough roads, and the train offered a complete change to their daily life.
+The people of Sóller wouldn’t have to deal with rough roads anymore, and the train brought a complete change to their daily lives.

 Practical information about the train to Sóller

-As of 2019, the single ticket from Palma to Sóller costs 25 euros.
-However, it’s better to buy a return ticket in advance (unless if you plan to stay overnight in Sóller, of course), which costs 32 euros.
-The price includes the following tickets: a) from Palma to Sóller b) from Sóller back to Palma and c) a return ticket with the old tram from Sóller to Port de Sóller (more on that later).
+As of 2025, the single ticket from Palma to Sóller costs 23 euros.
+However, it’s better to buy a return ticket in advance (unless you plan to stay overnight in Sóller, of course), which costs 30 euros.
+The price includes the following tickets: a) from Palma to Sóller, b) from Sóller back to Palma, and c) a return ticket with the old tram from Sóller to Port de Sóller (more on that later).
 It’s a far better deal, so make sure to buy the return ticket when you arrive at the Palma train station.

 You probably think that the price is high.
-Indeed it is.
-But after taking the train myself, I fully justified the price: the cost of maintenance is probably high as well.
+Indeed, it is.
+But after taking the train myself, I fully justified the price: maintenance costs are probably high as well.
 You see, this is a historical train operating on an old line.

 I took the Tren de Sóller in early April.
-Try to go offseason, because during the summertime the locals told me it’s full of people.
+Try to go in the offseason, because during the summertime, the locals told me it’s full of people.
 In April, there were quite a few people, but there was space for everybody.
-I don’t know how it might look during the summer, but keep in mind that Mallorca is a mass tourism destination.
+I don’t know what it might look like in the summer, but keep in mind that Mallorca is a mass-tourism destination.

 What to expect from the train journey to Sóller

-As I wrote above, if you buy a return ticket to Sóller, then there is a return ticket to Port de Sóller included.
-If you don’t have a return ticket, then you’ll have to pay an extra 7 euros for the tram.
+As I wrote above, if you buy a return ticket to Sóller, it includes a return ticket to Port de Sóller.
+If you don’t have a return ticket, though, then you’ll have to pay an extra 7 euros for the tram.

 Sóller

-Sóller is a rustic little town that keeps intact the heritage and the general feeling of Mallorca.
+Sóller is a rustic little town that preserves Mallorca’s heritage and overall feel.
 It is also the spot where the train from Palma arrives.
 After wandering through the narrow streets, I decided to take the tram to Port de Sóller.
 The tram is also wooden and starts from the train station, straight after you disembark from the Tren de Sóller.

 The tram itself also offers a beautiful ride through Sóller.
-You will be impressed because the tram goes very close to houses and cafés.
-It is a twenty minutes ride to the port.
+You will be impressed by how close the tram runs to houses and cafés.
+It is a twenty-minute ride to the port.

-Last but definitely not least, don’t forget to visit the small exhibition hall inside the train station of Sóller: there you will see original paintings by Joan Miró and Pablo Picasso.
+Last but definitely not least, don’t forget to visit the small exhibition hall inside Sóller train station: there you will see original paintings by Joan Miró and Pablo Picasso.
 Admission is free.

 Port de Sóller

 Even though it wasn’t high season, I preferred to spend most of my time at Port de Sóller.
 The water was too cold to swim, but the fact that I was in the Mediterranean made it impossible for me to stay away from the sea.
-Most people spent the day at the beach, soaking some sun, but only two or three went for a couple of minutes into the water.
+Most people spent the day at the beach, soaking up the sun, but only two or three went into the water for a couple of minutes.

 The Port de Sóller is a horseshoe bay at the end of the Serra de Tramuntana.
-It was tough to reach it before the ’90s, but then a tunnel was created, and development came to the area, too.
-Port de Sóller is a beautiful seaside village, which nowadays attracts more sophisticated travelers.
-There is a large promenade, and there are several cafes and restaurants (I spent an hour at the Randemar Cafe sipping Americano cocktails and eating rigatoni) and, of course, a few places to stay.
+It was tough to reach before the ’90s, but then a tunnel was built, and development came to the area as well.
+Port de Sóller is a beautiful seaside village that nowadays attracts more sophisticated travelers.
+There is a large promenade, several cafes and restaurants (I spent an hour at the Randemar Cafe sipping Americanos and eating rigatoni), and, of course, a few places to stay.

-In general, I found the combination of mountains and sea genuinely unique.
-The beach is wide, and there is enough space for everyone.
+In general, I found the combination of mountains and sea unique.
+The beach is vast, with enough space for everyone.
 I wrote earlier about the sophisticated tourism of Port de Sóller, and the truth is that this comes at a price.
-That being said, the place is not cheap; therefore, you should budget accordingly.
+That said, the place is not cheap, so you should budget accordingly.

 Accommodation options in Sóller, Port de Sóller, and Palma

-If you would like to spend some days in Sóller, please check your options here.
+If you would like to stay for a few days in Sóller, please check your accommodation options here.

 On the other hand, if you prefer the sea for your vacation, your Port de Sóller options are here.